engity-com/bifroest/docs/reference/environment/index.md

 1. `docker`: [Docker](docker.md) executes each user session inside a separate Docker container.
 2. `kubernetes`: [Kubernetes](kubernetes.md) executes each user session inside a separate POD in a defined cluster.
 3. `local`: [Local](local.md) executes on the host itself (same host on which Bifröst is running).
+4. `ssh`: [SSH](ssh.md) connects to another SSH server and forwards sessions and direct TCP channels.
-4. `dummy`: [Dummy](dummy.md) for demonstration purposes, it simply prints a message and exists immediately.
+5. `dummy`: [Dummy](dummy.md) for demonstration purposes, it simply prints a message and exists immediately.

 ## Examples